wormhole-foundation/wormhole/whitepapers/0014_transfer_verifier.md

 - If the above is not true, report the Message Publication as having failed verification.

 ### Responding to suspicious messages
-If the Transfer Verifier reports an error the Guardian should block the Message Publication if the implementation is "strict".
+If  a Transfer Verifier reports an error the Guardian should block the Message Publication if the implementation is "strict".
 If the implementation is "heuristic", the message should be delayed.
 This will allow some time for core contributors to analyze the message and associated logs for potential bugs or